-- 16. With the oxygen turned off cycle the bellows to draw in air, wait for the oxygen sensor to stabilize, then press CAL AIR GO then wait, then press EXIT to go to the main display.
-If the sensor fails to calibrate and a oxygen sensor exhausted alarm is present replace the oxygen sensor. - 17.
-Check that the upper and lower alarms can be adjusted and that they function, this is achieved by turning up the oxygen supply to exceed the high alarm or increasing the entrained air to fall below the lower alarm. - 18.
-Increase the nitrous oxide flow, if available, and ensure that it cuts off when the oxygen concentration is 25% or lower. - 19.
-Disconnect the oxygen sensor (mounted behind the bellows) ensure that the disconnect alarm sounds and that nitrous oxide (if fitted) turns off. - 20.
-Set a 6 LPM flow from the oxygen concentrator and ensure that the output stabilizes at 90% 96% oxygen concentration, increase the flow rate to 10 LPM and ensure that the output remains at 90% or better.
-If the output concentration is low check the filter condition and clean or replace it if required.
+- 14. With the oxygen turned off cycle the bellows to draw in air, wait for the oxygen sensor to stabilize, then press CAL AIR GO and wait, then press EXIT to go to the main display.
+If the sensor fails to calibrate or an oxygen sensor exhausted alarm is present replace the oxygen sensor. - 15.
+Check that the high and low oxygen percentage alarms can be adjusted and that they function; this is achieved by turning up the oxygen supply to exceed the high alarm or increasing the entrained air to fall below the lower alarm. - 16.
+Increase the nitrous oxide flow and ensure that it cuts off when the oxygen concentration is 25% or lower. - Disconnect the oxygen sensor (mounted by the bellows in Configuration A, behind the rear top access panel in Configuration B) - ensure that the disconnect alarm sounds and that nitrous oxide (if fitted) turns off. - 18.
+Set a 6 L/minute flow from the oxygen concentrator and ensure that the output stabilizes at 90% 96% oxygen concentration. increase the flow rate to 10 L/minute and ensure that the output remains at 90% or better.
+If the output concentration is low check the filter condition and replace it if required.